-At The Wall Center, our breast augmentation patients from Shreveport, Alexandria, and Monroe, LA, communities, sometimes have questions about how long they can realistically expect breast implants to last.
+Breast augmentation patients often have questions about how long they can realistically expect their breast implants to last.
 Like them, you may be curious about why revision surgery is necessary and what the procedure involves as you plan for your exciting next step.

 The Wall Center has earned a reputation as a leader in both primary breast augmentation and revision procedures.
 We are committed to the long-term health and happiness of our patients.
 Let’s take a look at what that means in terms of breast implants.

 Breast implants are not lifetime devices.
-While there is no set timeline, most women choose to replace their implants via breast augmentation revision surgery after 10 to 20 years, but many women enjoy their implants for longer than 20 years with no complications or concerns.
+While there is no set timeline to replace implants, most women choose to replace them via breast augmentation revision surgery after 10 to 20 years.
+However, many women enjoy their implants for longer than 20 years with no complications or concerns.

 BIA-ALCL is a rare form of lymphoma associated with the use of textured implants that can typically be treated by removing the implant and the surrounding capsule.

-As a board member of the Aesthetic Society for Plastic Surgery, I’m actively involved in crafting current best practices not only for breast implants but for all things aesthetic.
-You can trust that any recommendations from me or my fellow surgeons are extensively researched and up to date.
+As a former board member of The Aesthetic Society, I was actively involved in crafting up-to-date best practices not only for breast implants but for all things aesthetic.
+You can trust that any recommendations from my fellow surgeons or myself are extensively researched and up to date.

 How can I enjoy my breast implants for as long as possible?

 One of the most important steps you can take is choosing a surgeon who focuses on the longevity of the implants and your results, which is always a priority for our team.
 Our surgeons consciously and strategically create results that will continue to look great for many years to come.